Men Seni Suyemin’s P.L.U.R. pop explosion

 In the Kazakh language, “Men Seni Suyemin” means “I love you,” a stage name that, in the wrong hands, could be easily considered corny or naive.
 But in Minona Volandova’s case, her openhearted electro-pop is so genuine in its optimism, deep desire for connection, and P.L.U.R.-style compassion, it’s hard not to smile at least once while listening to her debut LP, BELIEVE.

 A classically trained guitarist armed with an ultra-versatile modular synth, Volandova was raised in the shadow of the Soviet Union’s dissolution.
-Growing up so disconnected from the rest of the world, she gravitated toward music once Kazakhstan was finally free of the USSR’s colonialist censorship and able to interact with artists and cultures from around the world.
+Growing up so disconnected from the rest of the world, she gravitated toward music as she grew up and started to interact with artists and cultures from around the world.
 Volandova was enraptured by the brightness of Britpop, the fluorescent twitch of ‘80s new wave, and the bombastic oomph of Eurodance, resulting in her love of a catchy hook, strong beat, and upbeat delivery of lyrics written in Kazakh, English, and regional Russian dialects.
 Look no further than the polyrhythmic exuberance of “Akshulan’s Intro,” or the absolute endorphin rush hidden within the buoyant post-punk drum machine of BELIEVE’s title track, the subtle sonic traces of her childhood that come through in productions like “Waiting For the New Year,” where she flirts with French house retrofuturism.

 ADVERTISEMENT

-In this way, the optimistic resilience of BELIEVE and its affirmations, encouragement, and unfettered joy ends up being a powerful political statement in and of itself.
+The optimistic resilience of BELIEVE and its affirmations, encouragement, and unfettered joy, end up being a powerful statement in and of itself.
 Her music is a buoyant reminder that while it’s hard not to feel angry, afraid, and alone, we shouldn’t lose hope.
 And, nowadays, it’s special when you stumble upon something as strong and pure as BELIEVE, with its refreshingly catchy earworms about the community, connection, and kindness that feel like a brief reprieve from a world that’s spinning off its axis.

 ADVERTISEMENT